Skip Navigation or Skip to Content

 Instructor: Rick Vann

-Hot News & Cool Views is an open discussion forum to explore and discuss breaking news from Oregon to “around the globe” each week.
-All differing views and opinions are not only welcome but essential to create the lively discussion in the group.
-We cover a wide range of topics ranging from politics to climate change, to technology, medicine, and more.
-An agenda with articles will be sent to you a couple of days prior to each class.
+Hot News & Cool Views is an open discussion forum to explore and discuss breaking news from Oregon and around the globe each week.
+All differing views and opinions are not only welcome but essential to create lively discussion in the group.
+We cover a wide range of topics, from politics to climate change to technology, medicine and more.
+An agenda with articles will be sent to students a couple of days prior to each class.
 Students are encouraged to send in topics and news articles to add to each week’s agenda and our discussion.
-Please join us for a sizzling hot journey around the world with our fast, fun, and sometimes controversial class!
+Please join us for a sizzling hot journey around the world with our fast, fun and sometimes controversial class.
 Better than a strong cup of coffee to get your week going!

-Item Number: W25STEM171
+• Item Number: S25PERS120A

-Dates: 1/7/2025 - 1/28/2025
+Dates: 4/1/2025 - 5/13/2025

 Days: Tu